monojit18/ContainerApps/README.md

         - Open the **local.settings.json** file

-          - Replace the value of AzureWebJobsStorage variable with the value from Storage Account string created for
+          - Replace the value of AzureWebJobsStorage variable with the value from *Storage Account Connection string* created earlier

-        - Add Dockerfile in the workspace
+        - Add a **Dockerfile** in the workspace

           ```bash
           FROM mcr.microsoft.com/azure-functions/node:3.0